 Students can count a maximum of six hours of online REL courses toward the major or minor.

-For more information on degree requirements, visit as.ua.edu/rel/degree.html.
+For more information on degree requirements, visit https://religion.ua.edu/undergraduate.
 Students are responsible for ensuring that they have met all University, College, major and minor requirements.
 However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
 College advisors are also available for additional assistance with minor, College, and University requirements.

 Prerequisites